vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

   .. hint:: MSS value = MTU - 20 (IP header) - 20 (TCP header), resulting in
     1452 bytes on a 1492 byte MTU.

-Instead of a numberical MSS value `clamp-mss-to-pmtu` can be used to automatically set the proper value.
+  Instead of a numerical MSS value `clamp-mss-to-pmtu` can be used to automatically set the proper value.

 .. cfgcmd:: set interfaces pppoe <interface> ip disable-forwarding